Translation: Bhujang- serpent, snake; asana- posture.

 - Lie down on your stomach.
-Legs straight with toes pointing backwards (feet can be together or apart depending on the flexibility)
+Legs straight with toes pointing backward (feet can be together or apart depending on the flexibility)

 - Place the palm on the floor on the sides of the shoulder, with fingers pointing forward.
-Position the arms so that the elbows point backwards and are close to the body.
+Position the arms so that the elbows point backward and are close to the body.

 - Inhale and straighten the arms to lift the chest off the floor, rise only to the point till the pubic bone is in contact with the floor.
 Press the pubis into the ground and try to arch your back further and look up.

 - Try to open your chest and bring the shoulder blades down towards the hips.